ryebreadv0/cpp_template/README.md

 ninja -C build/debug

 # package manager
-using cpm as a package manager
+using cpm and vcpkg as package managers

+vcpkg requires that it's root directory is on your path

 # clang format/tidy
-copied the clang format and tidy files from lefticus's cmake preset github page, made some slight modifications like tab sizes
+copied the clang-tidy file from lefticus's cmake preset github page
-usage:

-clang-tidy -p build/debug main.cpp
-clang-format main.cpp
+clang format is based off of webkit, with a few personal preference modifications